ChandanTeekinavar/php-registration-form/README.md

 **User Registration Form Application**
 Overview: -

 A streamlined User Registration Form Application crafted with PHP and MySQL.
 This dynamic application includes a secure registration form, robust database interaction, and incorporates essential password hashing.
 To enhance deployment, I've containerized it with Docker and implemented Ansible for seamless production and testing environment deployments.

 **Key Features** : -

 📝 User-friendly registration form.

 🔒 Password hashing with bcrypt for enhanced security.

 🔄 Basic yet powerful database interaction.

 🐳 Containerized application with Docker.

 🚀 Ansible orchestrating deployments for both production and testing.

 🔧 Jenkins facilitates a robust CI/CD pipeline.

 ⚙️ Selenium employed for efficient automation testing.
-Check out the test cases here.
+Check out the test cases here "https://github.com/ChandanTeekinavar/php-registration-form-test-cases.git".

-**Files and Directory Structure**: - **register.html**: HTML file containing a simple form of Registration form with basic styling for a clean and user-friendly interface.
+**Files and Directory Structure**: -

+**register.html**: Clean HTML form for a seamless user experience.

-**register.php**: PHP script is responsible for handling user interface.
-It interacts with the database to store the credentials securely.
+**register.php**: PHP script handling the user interface and securely interacting with the database.

-**config.php**: Configuration file containing database connection details.
+**config.php**: Configuration file housing essential database connection details.

-**Dockerfile**: - It containerize the application.
+**Dockerfile**: Containerizes the entire application.

-**playbook.yml**: Ansible playbook file, which contains configurations to perform on the worker nodes.
-It installs Docker, starts the Docker service, and runs the Docker container with the registration form application on port 8080.
+**playbook.yml**: Ansible playbook configuring worker nodes, installing Docker, and deploying the application on port 8080.

-**Selenium** : It will do automation testing.
-I have pushed it to seperate gitHub repo.
-The repo link is "https://github.com/ChandanTeekinavar/php-registration-form-test-cases.git" I have used Assembly plugin in the Selenium.
-It will create a Jar file with all the Dependencies when you packages it.
-So that you can run it.
-To package it run "mvn clean package" command.
-It will create a jar file with all dependencies file in the target folder.
+**Selenium**: Automated testing with a separate GitHub repository.
+Find the Selenium test cases here "https://github.com/ChandanTeekinavar/php-registration-form-test-cases.git".

-**Info about the project** : -
+**Project Insights** : -

-After successfully creating the application and configuring the database, Docker is used to build and containerize the application.
-A Jenkins CICD pipeline is created to stage the Docker Container using Ansible Playbook on to the test server .
-After staging, a seperate CICD pipeline is created for automation testing using selenium.
-With successful automation testing it is deployed on to the production server with “prod_config.yml”.
-Also integrated GitHub Webhook so that the automation happens with a single commit on GitHub repository.
+Following the successful application creation and database configuration, Docker simplifies the building and containerization process.
+Leveraging Jenkins CI/CD pipeline, the Docker Container is staged onto the test server using Ansible Playbook.
+Subsequently, a separate CI/CD pipeline is initiated for comprehensive automation testing via Selenium.
+Upon successful testing, deployment onto the production server is executed using "prod_config.yml".
+The project is seamlessly integrated with GitHub Webhook for automated processes triggered by a single GitHub repository commit.

 **Steps to use this App** : -
-Clone this repo to your machine by running " git clone https://github.com/ChandanTeekinavar/php-registration-form.git" .
+Clone the repository using "git clone https://github.com/ChandanTeekinavar/php-registration-form.git".

-In Dockerfile there is environment placeholders you need to replace them with your database place holders.
-The container port is 80
+In the Dockerfile, replace environment placeholders with your database details.

-Then create CI/CD pipeline to automate.

-Then build the Docker image
+Build the Docker image.

-Create an ansible inventory file in the instance where jenkins is installed.
+Create an Ansible inventory file on the instance where Jenkins is installed .

-And update docker image name in playbook.yml
+Update the Docker image name in playbook.yml.

-And then you can you access it through the IP address of you worker nodes by giving appropriate port number.
+Access the application through the IP address of your worker nodes and the appropriate port.
+(The container port in the Dockerfile is 80)

 **Testing** : -
-For testing I have used the different repo.
-The repo link is "https://github.com/ChandanTeekinavar/php-registration-form-test-cases.git".
+For testing, I've utilized a separate repository.
+Check out the test scripts here "https://github.com/ChandanTeekinavar/php-registration-form-test-cases.git".

-Update the your application link on the test scripts.
+Update your application link in the test scripts and run the jar file generated after packaging with "mvn clean package".

-And then package the test scripts.
-Hence I have used Assembly plugin in the Selenium.
-It will create a Jar file with all the Dependencies when you packages it.
-So that you can run it.
-To package it run "mvn clean package" command.
-It will create a jar file with all dependencies file in the target folder.

-To run that jar file give the command " java -jar <jar file name> (Give the name of the jar file which will be created after running the "mvn clean package" command)
+Execute the jar file with the command "java -jar (jar file name)".